-Yesterday most of North America set their clocks forward an hour as part of Daylight Saving Time (DST).
+Yesterday, most North Americans set their clocks forward an hour as part of Daylight Saving Time (DST).
 We, in Arizona, are one of two states that never change our clocks.
-Thus half the year we are on Mountain Time and the other half we are on Pacific Time.
+Thus, half the year, we are on Mountain Time, and the other half, we are on Pacific Time.

 The history of daylight saving time is quite fascinating.
 The best book on the topic is Seize the Daylight by David Prerau.
-Many years ago I met a lady who lived in a county outside Indianapolis that did not follow DST either (that has since changed).
+Many years ago, I met a lady who lived in a county outside Indianapolis that did not follow DST either.
+(That has since changed.)
 Her husband worked in another county 20 minutes away which did follow DST.
-This mean that he would gain and lose an hour each morning and evening during his commute.
+This meant he would gain and lose an hour each morning and evening during his commute.
 She had one child in a school in her own county and another in the neighboring one.
 She wore two watches on her wrist!

-Of course many states are asking why the country still must follow the Federal law and are trying to pass laws to join the smart people in Arizona and Hawaii who are just fine with the amount of sun we have all year round.
+Of course, many states are asking why the country must still follow federal law and are trying to pass laws to join the smart people in Arizona (where I live) and Hawaii (where I went to high school) who are just fine with the amount of sun we have all year round.
 (By the way, it’s a myth that DST was instituted to help farmers.)

-This all got me to thinking about time and the seeming lack of it.
+This all got me thinking about time and the seeming lack of it.

-Another novelist I know set aside three Saturday mornings a month for writing time.
-He started early, like a work day, and wrote until 1 pm.
-By then his teenagers decided it was time to get up, and he was able to be “dad” the rest of the day.
+A novelist I know set aside three Saturday mornings a month for writing time.
+He started early, like a workday, and wrote until 1 p.m.
+By then, his teenagers had decided it was time to get up, and he was able to be “dad” the rest of the day.
 He wrote a half dozen novels this way.

 Meanwhile, enjoy some trivia about Daylight Saving Time: